pnnl/schema-grapher/README.md

     pip3 install ./

 ## How to Run
 In order to run Schema Grapher a config file must be created that describes the datasets to be converted and the specification files that map the fields to the schema.
-Examples are given within the "example_configs" directory.

 Once you have a config (in this example "config.json) you can run Schema Grapher by running the following in your shell: